AzariasMusic/strudel-files/README.md

 # strudel-files
-Songs and resources for strudel.cc
+Songs and resources for strudel music coding

+Go to https://strudel.cc and cut/paste the files or use resources as sample references.